Do Strongly Typed Languages Reduce Bugs? - Slashdot

 Or are you suggesting that the people that actually write in these loose languages "because it saves me typing 5 characters" actually will write documentation saying that said function is called at new years eve?
 And will spend time on proper architecture?
 Perhaps in your fantasy world they also wrote unit tests with 90+% coverage?

-No. You get the code dumped in your lap, and you will be praising the gods if there's an old completely outdated Confluence site
+No. You get the code dumped in your lap, and you will be praising the gods if there's an old completely outdated Confluence site that describes what some junior on the team thought that the software is supposed to do.

+If that code is Javascript, then you might as well throw it away and rewrite it, it will be faster.
+If that code is Java, you can make modifications and refactorings to it and be reasonably sure that you didn't break anything totally unrelated.

+Why did you think Dijkstra said, "Always debug the code, not the comments".

 Re: (Score:2)